stayallive/wp-sentry/readme.txt

 A (unofficial) WordPress plugin to report PHP errors and JavaScript errors to Sentry.

 == Description ==
-This plugin can report PHP errors (optionally) and JavaScript errors (optionally) to Sentry and integrates with it\'s release tracking.
+This plugin can report PHP errors (optionally) and JavaScript errors (optionally) to Sentry and integrates with it's release tracking.

+It will auto detect authenticated users and add context where possible, alle context/tags can be adjusted using filters mentioned below.

 == Installation ==
 1. Install this plugin by cloning or copying this repository to your `wp-contents/plugins` folder